International Finance (Online) - MSc

 You will develop a broad vision and understanding of the changing role and nature of finance within the context of a global marketplace.
 You will become competent in dealing with international investment and financing transactions, international payments and exchange rates.
 In addition to traditional areas of international finance, the course will provide skills in areas including responses to international financial crises and cryptocurrencies.
 This course is offered for local as well as international students.

-Birmingham City University is a modern practically-oriented and students-oriented university that was recently ranked 7th in employability rankings.
+Birmingham City University is a modern practically-oriented and students-oriented university.
 You will be taught by highly-qualified academics with industrial and professional experience and actively involved in research.

 *Trademark Disclaimer: CFA Institute does not endorse, promote or warrant the accuracy or quality of the products or services offered by Birmingham City University.
 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.